hannutt/traffichelp/README.md

 The program currently searches for rail traffic data, road traffic data, and marine traffic and marine environment data.
 You can read more about the APIs that the program uses here: https://www.digitraffic.fi/

 Example image of the start view.
 Clicking on the checkbox invokes a new react component that shows the user an input field, a dropdown menu, and other components that allow the user to set search criteria for the information being searched for.
+The checkboxes use Bootstrap 5 stacked style

 ![alt text](src/images/startview.png)